DigitalChinaOpenSource/oadin/README.md

     can be accessed through the Oadin API layer.

 ---
+## Download Oadin from the official website (Recommended)
+Download the installer from the official website and follow the setup guide: https://oadin.dcclouds.com/

-## Building the Oadin Command-Line Tool
+## Building the Oadin Command-Line Tool (Optional for developers)

 As a developer, to build Oadin, you need to install [golang](https://go.dev/) on your system.